Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Personal loan.
 You may be able to use a personal loan for business expenses.
 Personal loans aren’t dependent on your business financials or time in business, which could work well for new business owners who don’t qualify for a business loan.

 • Grants.
 Business grants are free money through federal and state government agencies, as well as private corporations.
-Since they’re free, many people compete for grants and they can take months to fund.
+However, since grants are free, competition is fierce and they can take months to fund.

 • Crowdfunding.
 Crowdfunding is a popular marketing tool and a good way to judge interest in your product or service.
 It can help you gain potential customers while you drum up funding for your business.